fiskl-accounting/help-docs/docs/Core-Features/Accounting-Portal/managing-clients-advanced-features.md

 Remember to exercise caution and professionalism when accessing and working within client accounts, as all actions are audited for security purposes.

-## Accountant permissions and responsibilities
+## Accountant Permissions and Responsibilities

 As an accountant connected to a client's account, you have admin-level access, which includes: